 Once you reach your preservation age, there are several options for accessing your super savings:

-- Start a Transition to Retirement account, allowing you to continue working while accessing some of your super savings
+- Start a Transition to Retirement account, allowing you to continue working while accessing f your super savings

-- Start an account based pension account and receive a regular income stream
+- Start a Fully Retired account and receive a regular income stream

 Transfer balance cap

-Under superannuation law, a limit (called the transfer balance cap) applies on the total amount of super you can transfer to a retirement phase income stream (such as a pension account).
+A limit, called the transfer balance cap, applies to the total amount of super you can transfer to a retirement phase income stream.
 The transfer balance cap for people starting a retirement phase income stream for the first time on or from 1 July 2021 is $1.7 million.

 Your personal transfer balance cap is available on ATO Online.